Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Related Work

-\paragraph{Jointly Amortized Neural Approximation (JANA)} JANA \citep{radev2023jana} is an approach that integrates surrogate modeling with ABI.
+\paragraph{Gaussian Process Surrogates in SBI} Several methods employ Gaussian Process (GP) surrogates to improve sampling efficiency in likelihood-free inference. \citet{meeds2014gpsabcgaussianprocesssurrogate} construct a GP to emulate the expensive simulator and use its predictive mean and uncertainty to estimate the acceptance probability in ABC, avoiding simulator calls when the surrogate is sufficiently confident. \citet{wilkinson2014accelerating} fit a GP to the ABC log-likelihood to prune implausible parameter regions before sampling, greatly reducing simulation cost.
+Bayesian Optimization likelihood-free inference \citep{gutmann2016bayesian} fits a GP to the discrepancy between simulated and observed data and uses Bayesian optimization to adaptively choose simulator parameters, concentrating effort on informative regions and enabling accurate posterior estimation with few simulations.
+As in UA-SABI, these approaches apply surrogates, focusing specifically on GPs.
+However, they employ the surrogate to intelligently select simulation parameters for subsequent likelihood-free inference, whereas UA-SABI uses the surrogate itself to directly generate training data and is agnostic to the surrogate model class.

+\paragraph{Structure-Aware SBI Methods} Several computational strategies exploit the structure of simulators or information about the inference problem to improve efficiency in SBI.
+Compositional simulation-based inference for time series \citep{gloeckler2025compositionalsimulationbasedinferencetime} breaks long, high-dimensional time series into local transitions, performing inference on each step and composing the results to recover a global posterior.
+Cost-aware simulation-based inference \citep{bharti2025costawaresimulationbasedinference} tackles heterogeneous simulation costs by prioritizing cheaper and more informative simulations using a combination of rejection and importance sampling, introducing a cost function to guide allocation of simulation resources.
+In contrast to UA-SABI, structure-aware methods exploit knowledge about the simulator, whereas UA-SABI treats the simulator as a black box and requires no such knowledge.

+\paragraph{Neural Likelihood Estimation} Neural likelihood estimation is a likelihood-free inference approach that models the likelihood function directly.
+Sequential neural likelihood \citep{papmakarios2019sequential} uses auto-regressive neural flows and focuses simulations on high-posterior regions for efficient inference.
+Bayesian synthetic likelihood \citep{price2018bayesian} approximates the likelihood of summary statistics with a multivariate normal, incorporating their uncertainty to provide robust and accurate inference.
+Jointly Amortized Neural Approximation (JANA) \citep{radev2023jana} combines neural likelihood and posterior estimation.
 In addition to learning a neural posterior, it simultaneously learns a neural likelihood to enable marginal likelihood estimation, which is essential for tasks such as Bayesian model selection.
 However, its objective differs slightly, as it aims to learn both the likelihood, serving as a surrogate model, and the posterior jointly.
 Such a highly parameterized neural likelihood requires a sufficient amount of training data \citep{frazier2024statisticalaccuracynpl}.
-In contrast, we deal with a computationally expensive model where generating the necessary amount of training data for neural likelihood and/or posterior estimation is not feasible.
+While UA-SABI also requires simulation data to train a surrogate, it achieves effective inference with far fewer simulations compared to neural likelihood estimation, making it more practical for very expensive models.

 \paragraph{Low-Budget Simulation-based Inference with Bayesian Neural Networks}

 \citet{delaunoy2024low} also focus on the challenge of limited training data in ABI.
 They employ Bayesian Neural Networks (BNNs), which model uncertainty via distributions over network parameters.
 However, selecting an appropriate distribution and defining a meaningful prior for weights and biases remains speculative and can undermine posterior reliability, as noted in \citep{delaunoy2024low}.
 Moreover, BNNs still demand substantial training data and compute resources (\textasciitilde25,000 GPU hours in \citet{delaunoy2024low}), thus only shifting computational resources from evaluating expensive simulation models to training BNNs.